TL;DR

 Quality in = quality out.

-Most tools let you toggle lip sync and choose strength/sensitivity.
+Most tools let you toggle lip sync, but you can also choose strength and sensitivity.5) Choose strength and choose strength.

 Start with defaults.
-Over-tuning early is how you waste an afternoon.
+Over-tuning too early is how you lose an afternoon.

 Do a brutal review pass: